Canned foods have a long shelf-life, making them an obvious choice for emergency survival food.

 The freezing point of canned foods depends on the contents.
-Those with a high water content will freeze as soon as the temperature drops to 32℉.
+Those with a high water content will freeze when the temperature drops to 32℉.

-Milk-based products like evaporated or condensed milk are a little more resilient, freezing only when the temperature hits 31℉.
+Milk-based products like evaporated or condensed milk are slightly more resilient, freezing only when the temperature hits 31℉.

 Soft drinks are hardier still and freeze only when the temperature drops to 30℉.
 Many survivalists will be delighted to hear that beer can survive in surprisingly cold temperatures without freezing.
-It’s only once the temperature drops another few degrees, hitting the 27℉ mark, that beer will freeze and, potentially, explode.
+Only once the temperature drops another few degrees, hitting the 27℉ mark, will beer freeze and potentially explode.

 Do Canned Products Explode When Frozen?

-As I mentioned earlier, carbonated soft drinks are the most unstable when frozen.
+As mentioned earlier, carbonated soft drinks are the most unstable when frozen.

 When the seal breaks or the top of the can pops off, the contents of the can will spray out violently, causing the can to shoot around the room like an out-of-control pocket rocket.

-If you’re planning to add canned foods to your emergency survival stash, you might want to think again, especially if you’re living in a cold climate.
+If you plan to add canned foods to your emergency survival stash, you might want to think again, especially if you live in a cold climate.

 Few canned products are suitable for human consumption after they’ve been frozen, and eating them is liable to have unpleasant or even fatal consequences.